The Flat Rate VAT scheme (FRS) is designed to make it easier for small businesses to fulfil their value-added tax (VAT) obligations.

 For example, if you were previously a member of the scheme but left in the last year you’re not entitled to rejoin, while if you’ve committed a VAT-related offence in the last year (such as tax evasion) then you’ll also be banned from enrolling.

-There could also be complications if your business is deeply tied to another business, so check with your accountant or financial advisor if this applies to you.
+Complications could also arise if your business is deeply tied to another business, so check with your accountant or financial advisor if this applies to you.

-There are also other conditions attached to joining the scheme, so check in advance before getting your hopes up.
+Joining the scheme also has other conditions, so check in advance before getting your hopes up.

 The Flat Rate VAT scheme has been a real boon for a lot of small companies.
 But there has also been what the government has described as “aggressive abuse” of the scheme, and for that reason, some changes were made to the system in April 2017.

-Now, all companies who sign up for the scheme have to demonstrate whether or not they are a “limited cost trader”.
+As a result, all companies who sign up for the scheme must demonstrate whether they are a “limited cost trader” or not.

-Limited cost traders are those who spend under 2%, or less than £1,000, a year of their VAT inclusive turnover on goods.
-For the purposes of this system, “goods” have been defined by HMRC as anything used exclusively for the business – although capital expenditure, drinks and food for the employees, or transport are all exempt.
+For the purposes of this system, HMRC has defined “goods” as anything used exclusively for the business—although capital expenditure, drinks and food for the employees, and transport are all exempt.

-The idea behind the changes is to stop a trend which saw traders making purchases simply for the sake of pushing their costs up above 2% to acquire tax advantages.
-And for a small business, the impact of these changes could end up being quite large – as they may make you think twice before opting for the Flat Rate system.
+The changes are intended to stop a trend of traders making purchases simply to push their costs up above 2% to acquire tax advantages.
+For a small business, the impact of these changes could be quite large, as they may make you think twice before opting for the Flat Rate system.

 So while the FRS system is more simple, it could also be more costly.
-In order to avoid a higher rate, it’s worth asking your accountant to look into the changes and see what your new tax obligation might be.
+In order to avoid the higher fixed 16.5% rate, it’s worth asking your accountant to look into the changes and see what your new tax obligation might be.

 Tax-efficient protection for directors